Overview

 Our target is to achieve net-zero emissions in our energy (scope 1 & 2) emissions by 2040.
 The 2024/25 energy recordings identified:

-- Reviewing our carbon emissions based on gross internal area (CO2e per m2) against a 2005/2006 baseline, Penryn Campus has now seen a 61% reduction, with Falmouth Campus just behind with a 67% reduction – significantly ahead of our target of a 50% reduction by 2025.
+Reviewing our carbon emissions based on gross internal area (CO2e per m2) against a 2005/2006 baseline, Penryn Campus has now seen a 65% reduction, with Falmouth Campus just behind with a 69% reduction – ahead of our target of a 50% reduction by 2025.

 What our plans are: Penryn Campus is advancing sustainability through various decarbonization projects.
 Glasney Village, a significant carbon emitter, is the focus of an eco-block pilot project at Glasney Parc Block A, incorporating technologies like solar PV, heat pumps, and battery storage.
-LED lighting upgrades across key areas, including AIR and campus streetlights, aim to cut 15 tCO2e annually, with further phases planned as resources allow.
-Additionally, the campus is expanding EV charging infrastructure to meet rising demand, with feasibility studies and new installations planned for Car Park C.
+LED lighting upgrades planned across key areas, including ESI and exchange, with further phases planned as resources allow.
+Additionally, the campus is expanding EV charging infrastructure to meet rising demand, with feasibility studies and new installations planned for Car Park F.

 As part of the Universities’ net-zero plans, students and staff are encouraged to use public transport and active travel modes.
 This helps support our efforts on decarbonisation as well as reducing local traffic congestion and pollution.